Yankees’ Aaron Judge Unanimously Wins AL Rookie Of The Year Award

 Los Angeles Dodgers first baseman Cody Bellinger unanimously won the National League Rookie of the Year Award on Monday.

-Judge also is a finalist for the American League Most Valuable Player award.
+Judge also is a finalist for the AL Most Valuable Player award.
 The winner will be revealed Wednesday.

 Thumbnail photo via Adam Hunger/USA TODAY Sports Images